nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 Programming the SDFW and SCFW
 =============================

-After programming the BICR, the nRF54H20 SoC requires the provisioning of a bundle ( :file:`nrf54h20_soc_binaries_v0.6.2.zip`) containing the precompiled firmware for the Secure Domain and System Controller.
+After programming the BICR, the nRF54H20 SoC requires the provisioning of a bundle ( :file:`nrf54h20_soc_binaries_v0.6.5.zip`) containing the precompiled firmware for the Secure Domain and System Controller.
-To program the Secure Domain Firmware (SDFW, also known as ``urot``) and the System Controller Firmware (SCFW) from the firmware bundle to the nRF54H20 DK, do the following:
+To program the nRF54H20 SoC binaries to the nRF54H20 DK, do the following:

-1. Download the `nRF54H20 firmware bundle v0.6.2`_.
+1. Download the `nRF54H20 SoC binaries v0.6.5`_.
 #.
 Move the :file:`ZIP` bundle to a folder of your choice.
 #. |open_terminal_window_with_environment|
 #.
 Run nRF Util to program the binaries using the following command::